 We were engaged to report on the schedules of administrative expenses, investment expenses, and professional/consultant expenses, which accompany the basic financial statements but are not RSI.
-With respect to this supplementary information, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine the information complies with U.S. generally accepted auditing standards, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the basic financial statements.
+With respect to this supplementary information, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine the information complies with U.S. generally accepted accounting principles, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the basic financial statements.
 We compared and reconciled the supplementary information to the underlying accounting records used to prepare the financial statements or to the financial statements themselves.

 We were not engaged to report on the introductory, investment, actuarial and statistical sections, which accompany the basic financial statements but are not RSI.
-We did not audit or perform other procedures on this other information and we do not express an opinion or provide any assurance on them.
+Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.